-- All players must wear a helmet at bat and on the bases.
+All players must wear a helmet at bat and on the bases.
 Catchers cannot wear shin guards when batting.
 Catchers must wear a helmet when catching.
 Base coaches are also required to wear helmets.

-- The last player to make out is the pinch runner for the catcher and pitcher (48+ only) with 2 outs and in all other pinch running situations.
+The last batted out is the player used as a pinch runner for the catcher and pitcher (48+ only) with 2 outs and in all other pinch running situations.

 Each team is allowed courtesy runners for 2 of their players per game.
 The intent of this rule is to allow a runner for an injured player who can still participate in the game but is unable to run effectively.
 THIS RULE IS NOT FOR THE PURPOSE OF RUNNING FOR YOUR SLOWER RUNNERS.

 If the manager knows of an injury going into the game, he must let the other manager and the umpires know at the plate conference that you will be using a courtesy runner for them.
 If you don't declare courtesy runners at the plate conference, none will be allowed except for a player who is clearly injured during the game and is still in the game.

 If someone gets injured during the game you may use a courtesy runner for them only if you haven't already designated courtesy runners for 2 other runners.
 If you already have 2 designated, the normal Ponce rules will apply if you run for them (they won't be able to play defense the next inning).